-Over the course of two weeks students will present to the class their knowledge bundles in the form of a brief, 5-minute presentation that illustrates the central Indigenous values that integrate the components of their bundles.
+Over four class meetings, students will present their knowledge bundles in the form of a brief, 5-minute presentation that illustrates the Indigenous values that integrate the components of their bundles.
 Students are encouraged to draw on the powers of visual media (PowerPoint, video), but readings and other modes of performance are welcomed.

-Assignment: Students write an analytical essay of 1,000 words to explore the potential of Indigenous values to address a problem of modern concern, such as climate change, food insecurity, racial inequality, among other topics.
-The Instructor of Record will provide a research guide for this project that involves a list of potential topics and
+Final Assignment: Students write an analytical essay of 1,000 words to explore the potential of Indigenous values to address a problem of modern concern, such as climate change, food insecurity, racial inequality, among other topics.
+The Instructor of Record will provide a research guide for this project that involves a list of potential topics and suggested resources to consult.
+Students are expected to draw from the readings of the previous modules and to integrate additional readings and other resources in their analysis as appropriate.
+A minimum of five resources are required.

-Week 16 (April 22-24): Rewrapping Our Bundles: Interventions for Better Futures
+Week 15 (April 23): Rewrapping Our Bundles: Interventions for Better Futures